-Over the last year, huge wildfires across the planet have raised global awareness of the devastating health impacts posed by breathing toxic smoke.
+Over the last couple of years, huge wildfires across the planet have raised global awareness of the devastating health impacts posed by breathing toxic smoke.

 Fires contribute dramatically to the levels of particulate matter in the air and exposure to high levels of PM2.5 - even over a few days - can have adverse health effects such as triggering asthma attacks, worsening respiratory and heart conditions, and increasing the risk of cancer over time.
 The young and elderly are particularly affected when the air quality is low.

 Air Quality Reporting Through a Huge Wildfire: The Challenging Reality

 Accurately reporting on air quality through a huge wildfire presents a number of challenges due to the dynamic and unpredictable nature of smoke travel.
 In particular, providers that rely primarily or only on station sensor data will often struggle to maintain a good service during these times.

 For example, a number of providers were unable to provide Californian residents with accurate air quality information during the 2019 wildfires in this area.